wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Prepare egress destinations_1-0.md

 **Note:**  The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).

-To continue to send OMF egress messages to the PI Web API endpoint after upgrading PI Web API, the EDS service may need to be restarted.
+**Note:**  To continue to send OMF egress messages to the PI Web API endpoint after upgrading PI Web API, restart the EDS service.